elunna/recipes/soups/butternut squash soup.md

 ## Notes
 Not sure how much squash to buy for this recipe?
-Generally, a 2-pound butternut squash yields 3 cups once the seeds are removed, but don’t stress about having slightly more or less squash than the recipe calls
+Generally, a 2-lb butternut squash yields 3 cup once the seeds are removed, but don’t stress about having slightly more or less squash than the recipe calls